-The Day Hospital is the nation’s first perinatal partial hospital program treating pregnant women and new mothers with depression, anxiety or other emotional distress, with their babies in a warm, nurturing setting.
+The Day Hospital is the nation’s first perinatal partial hospital program treating pregnant women and new mothers with depression, anxiety, or other emotional distress, with their babies in a warm, nurturing setting.
+Although depression and anxiety are the most common reasons women seek help at the Day Hospital, staff can also treat women with obsessive-compulsive disorder, post-traumatic stress disorder and other mood disorders.
 The concept of keeping mothers and babies together during treatment was unique when the Day Hospital opened in 2000.

 Please be advised that this location is a provider-based clinic and both a physician and facility fee will be assessed, which may result in a higher out-of-pocket expense.

 Spanish-speaking staff members are available in the department, and the hospital has interpreters in other languages available upon request.

 Every woman faces adjustments when she becomes a mother, but for 10 to 20 percent of women, the emotional and psychological changes brought on by pregnancy and childbirth are more than they can handle alone.

 In these cases, women may be depressed or anxious; they may cry easily or wonder if something is wrong with them.
 It’s more than the baby blues, and can severely impact a family’s life or even endanger the woman and others.
 Depression, psychosis or anxiety can make it hard for a woman to:

 The Day Hospital offers short-term, intensive mental health care for expectant and new mothers in a supportive environment led by a team of professionals with perinatal mental health expertise.
 The goal is to help patients understand that these negative feelings are not their fault and to give them ways to overcome them.

 Mood and anxiety disorders are the most common complication of childbearing.
 These experiences can leave many expecting and new mothers feeling alone and desperate.